 Having been in Eastern Europe for three years now, I’ve learned a lot about what life is like as a medical student abroad.
 Studying medicine in Bulgaria, for the most part, is good.
 But it’s not without its challenges.

 If you’re thinking about studying medicine here it’s important you get some impartial insight.
 Not all Bulgarian medical schools are the same of course.
 And knowing a bit more about what life here is like could help you in making a decision.

 The story of how I came to study here?
-Hardly conventional either.
-So recognise that when I discuss my individual experiences studying as a mature student.
-Because my opinions could be a lot different given my background and experience.
+Hardly conventional.
+So that’s something to recognise that when I discuss my experiences!

 Is Bulgaria a Good Place to Study?